joonashak/holenav/README.md

 ## Deployment

 Working Kubernetes configurations are provided in `.manifests/` along with a [README](.manifests/README.md) detailing the usage.
+The frontend can be hosted on any static website host by building the CRA project in `client/`.